Tottenham v Brighton: How to watch on Amazon Prime

-Tottenham will hope to rebuild their assault on the Premier League prime 4 after they host Brighton of their Boxing Day conflict reside on Amazon Prime.
+Tottenham will hope to rebuild their assault on the Premier League prime 4 once they host Brighton of their Boxing Day conflict stay on Amazon Prime.

-Spurs had surged up by the division since Jose Mourinho took cost in north London, however a pricey 2-Zero defeat to Chelsea has seen them slide once more.
+Spurs had surged up by way of the division since Jose Mourinho took cost in north London, however a expensive 2-Zero defeat to Chelsea has seen them slide once more.

 - Signal as much as watch Premier League on Amazon Prime – together with free 30-day trial